Adapting to Change – What Business Leaders Teach About Innovation in Education

 Innovation thrives in environments where experimentation is encouraged.
 Business leaders often promote trial-and-error approaches, understanding that not every idea will succeed, but each attempt offers valuable lessons.
 Similarly, educators can benefit from exploring new teaching methods, testing creative solutions, and refining their approaches based on results.

 Experimentation in education might involve piloting new curriculum designs, integrating untested technologies, or adjusting classroom management strategies.
 Creating a safe space for these experiments allows educators to take calculated risks without fear of failure.
-When experimentation is embraced as part of the learning process, educators are more likely to find breakthroughs that improve teaching and learning.
+When experimentation is embraced as part of the learning process, educators are more likely to discover breakthroughs that improve teaching and learning.